PdxCodeGuild/Full-Stack-Day-Class/notes/layoutproblemsolving.md

 # Layout Problem Solving
-Here are

-## CSS is not a Constraint Solver
-Don't expect you to be able to specify widths and heights on everything.
-CSS is _not a constraint solver_.

-Although one day you might have [constraint based CSS](http://gridstylesheets.org/guides/ccss/).
+Here are some tips for working _with_ CSS and not _against_ CSS to get reasonable layouts.

 ## Slice up Width, Sum up Height
 Remember that the that core dimensions of block elements are calculated as: